The Value of Emotion-Focused Family Therapy in Eating Disorder Treatment

 - Encouraging parents to take care of their children

-In essence, FBT focuses specifically on addressing eating disorder behaviors
+In essence, FBT focuses specifically on addressing eating disorder behaviors, utilizing a behavioral approach to do this.

 Emotion-Focused Family Therapy